 A proprietary network is a network that operates in a closed system, locking together the hardware with back-end payment and data management business model.
 These models rarely allow site hosts nor infrastructure investors the ability to choose their own hardware or replace malfunctioning hardware with their technology choice.
-Further, these models may also limit access or ownership of charging station data.
+Further, these models may also limit access to or ownership of charging station data.

-These models are often presented as 'turnkey' or 'simple to deploy' to those interested in installing charging infrastructure, but they bring a much greater risk of lost assets should the hardware, software or operator not perform; or worse, not remain in business at all.
+These models may be presented as 'turnkey' or 'simple to deploy' to those interested in installing charging infrastructure, but they bring a much greater risk of lost assets should the hardware, software or operator not perform, become too expensive, or worse yet, not remain in business at all.